YogitaBadhe/Terraform-WebServer-Setup/README.md

 terraform apply
 ```

-### 9. Verify Deployment
+### 9️⃣ Verify Deployment 🔍

-Once Terraform has successfully applied the configuration, retrieve the public IP address of the instance and verify the webserver by accessing it via a browser.
+Once Terraform completes the deployment, retrieve the public IP address of the instance and verify the webserver by accessing it via a web browser.

-### 10. Clean Up
+### 🔟 Clean Up 🗑️

-If you need to destroy the resources created by Terraform:
+To remove all deployed resources, run:
 ```bash
 terraform destroy
 ```

-### 11. Commit and Push Code
+### 1️⃣1️⃣ Commit and Push Code 💾

-Commit your changes and push them to the GitHub repository:
+Save your changes and push them to a GitHub repository:
 ```bash
 git add .
 git commit -m "Initial commit"